hx2A/py5website/main/install.rst

     $ pip install py5

 You can optionally install Cairo_ and CairoSVG_ to enable py5's extra SVG support.
-If you like using Jupyter Notebooks, consider installing py5's `Jupyter Notebook Kernel`_.
+If you like using Jupyter Notebooks, consider installing one or both of py5's Jupyter Notebook Kernels: `py5 kernel`_ and `py5bot`_.

 Quick Example
 =============